day8/re-frame/docs/CodeWalkthrough.md

 This app:
  - displays the current time in a nice big, colourful font
- - provides a single text input field, into which you can type a hex colour code, like "#CCC", used for the time display
+ - provides a single text input field, into which you can type a hex colour code, like "#CCC" or "blue", used for the time display

 When it is running, here's what it looks like:

 ![Example App image](../images/example_app.png)

 To run the code yourself:
- * Install Java 8
+ * Install Java 8 or later
  * Install leiningen  (http://leiningen.org/#install)

 Then: